danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 When you use partitioning to handle historical data, it is usual that you execute queries on the single partition that contains live data and other queries on the partitions that contain historical data.

-In this scenario, it makes no sense to create a index on the whole table when you only need it to query data on some partitions. – This is valid even for non partitioned tables
+In this scenario, it makes no sense to create a index on the whole table when you only need it to query data on some partitions. ï¿½ This is valid even for non partitioned tables

 One advantage is that you also save space as the index only contains entries for data you are actually accessing.
 It is also possible that the statistics for the index are more precise as less data in covered by the statistic.